Dietrich von Bern: Fantastical poems

 The majority of preserved narratives about Dietrich are fantastical in nature, involving battles against mythical beings and other heroes.
 The fantastical poems consist of the Eckenlied, Goldemar, Laurin, Sigenot, Virginal, the Rosengarten zu Worms, and the Wunderer.

 These poems are generally regarded as containing newer material than the historical poems, though, as the Old English Waldere's references show, Dietrich was already associated with monsters at an early date.
 Many of the poems show a close connect to the Tyrol, and connections between them and Tyrolean folklore are often speculated upon, even in cases where the text itself clearly originated in a different German speaking area.
 Most of the poems seem to take place prior to Dietrich's exile, with the later traitors Witige and Heime still members of Dietrich's entourage, though not all: the Eckenlied prominently features references to the events of Die Rabenschlacht as already having taken place.

-Different exemplars of the fantastical poems often show a huge degree of variation from each other (Germ.
-Fassungsdivergenz), a trait not found in the historical poems.
+Different exemplars of the fantastical poems often show a huge degree of variation from each other (Fassungsdivergenz), a trait not found in the historical poems.
 Most fantastical poems have at least two versions containing substantial differences in the narrative, including inserting or removing entire episodes or altering the motivation of characters, etc. The scholar Harald Haferland has proposed that the differences may come from a practice of reciting entire poems from memory, using set formula to fill in lines and occasionally adding or deleting episodes.
 Haferland nevertheless believes that the poems were likely composed as written texts, and thus periodically new versions were written down.

 The majority of the fantastical poems can be said to follow two basic narrative schemes, in some cases combining them: the liberation of a woman from a threatening legendary being, and the challenging of Dietrich to combat by some antagonist.
 The combinations of these schemes can at times lead to narrative breaks and inconsistencies in character motivation.